Rick DiPietro: Professional

 After playing only three games in the lockout shortened 2012–13 season, DiPietro was waived by the Islanders and was sent to their AHL affiliate, the Bridgeport Sound Tigers.
 He had eight years remaining on his NHL contract.
 DiPietro started his first game as a member of the Sound Tigers on March 1, 2013.
 He allowed two goals on the first two shots of the game and five in the first period.
 He did not return from the locker room for the second period of play as the game eventually ended 7–3 in favor of the opposing Connecticut Whale.

-DiPietro's series of injuries during the latter part of his NHL career earned him the nickname "Rickety".

-On July 1, 2013, the Islanders announced that DiPietro would be placed on unconditional waivers and have the remainder of his contract bought out on a compliance.
-The buyout was completed 2 days later with DiPietro agreeing to be paid 2/3s of the $36 million he would have been owed over the next 8 years at a rate of $1.5 million per year over the next 16 years.
+In July 2013, the Islanders used a compliance buyout to terminate DiPietro's contract.
+Under the terms of NHL buyouts, DiPietro was to be paid ⅔ of the $36 million he would have been owed over the next 8 years at a rate of $1.5 million per year over the next 16 years.
 DiPietro signed a professional tryout contract on October 25, 2013, with the Carolina Hurricanes' AHL affiliate, Charlotte Checkers, playing his first game 5 days later in which he stopped 25 of 29 shots in a 5–2 loss to the Grand Rapids Griffins.
 He was cut by the Checkers on November 26.